Making San Francisco Sourdough Bread

 for the paddle attachment.
 Change to the dough hook and continue adding

-too sticky.
+tablespoon at a time.
 You just can't use exact measurements in breadmaking.

 Now, oil (or spray with Pam) a straight-sided dough rising bucket like

 on my website, if you have one.
 You can put a rubber band or a piece